 A key element of the Agreement is Section 2 which allows a "Closing-Out Party" to treat the occurrence of a "Close-Out Event" under one Principal Agreement as a Close-Out Event under one or more other Principal Agreements.
 The risk identified by the working group is that users of the Agreement might overlook the fact that this provision may effectively override grace periods and/or other provisions that have been specifically negotiated in certain of the Principal Agreements.
 In most cases, of course, this is simply a feature of the Agreement's structure: it effectively builds a zero-threshold cross-default clause into each Principal Agreement.
 Thus, a failure to pay under a principal Agreement with a two day grace period will allow the non-defaulting party to close-out under another Principal Agreement where the equivalent grace period is, say, five days.
 This may well be a desirable result, but it should be pointed out in the Guidance Notes.

-A slightly less obvious example, and one which we feel should be highlighted, is the potential for mismatch in relation to events of default in the different principal Agreements that attempt to catch the same events or circumstances.
-For example, the ISDA Master Agreement contains (at Section 5(a)(vii)(4)) an event of default triggered by the institution of bankruptcy proceedings, as does the PSA/ISMA Global Master Repurchase Agreement (the "GMRA") (at paragraphs 10(a)(iv) and 2(a)(iv)).
-Under the ISDA master Agreement, however, there is a general "cure period" of 30 days which, although present in the GMRA is slightly more restricted in its application there.
-Because of Section 2 of the Agreement, where both the ISDA Master Agreement and the GMRA are specified as Principal Agreements, the ISDA Master Agreement will be affected by the more limited cure period in the GMRA: the non-defaulting party under the GMRA will be entitled to close-out under the ISDA Master Agreement notwithstanding that by its own terms, the close-out provisions of the ISDA Master Agreement would not have been triggered.
+A slightly less obvious example, and one which we feel should be highlighted, is the potential for mismatch in relation to events of default in the different Principal Agreements that attempt to catch the same events or circumstances.
+For example, the ISDA Master Agreement contains (at Section 5(a)(vii)(4)) an event of default triggered by the institution of bankruptcy proceedings, as do both the PSA/ISMA Global Master Repurchase Agreement (the "GMRA") (at paragraphs 10(a)(iv) and 2(a)(iv)) and the Association's Master Securities Loan Agreement (the "MSLA" at Section 11.5(ii)).
+Under the ISDA Master Agreement, however, there is a general "cure period" of 30 days which, although present in the GMRA is slightly more restricted in its application there.
+In the MSLA the equivalent cure period is 15 days.
+Because of Section 2 of the Agreement, where each of the ISDA Master Agreement, the GMRA and the MSLA are specified as Principal Agreements, the ISDA Master Agreement will be affected by the more limited cure periods in the GMRA and the MSLA: the non-defaulting party under the GMRA or the MSLA will be entitled to close-out under the ISDA Master Agreement notwithstanding that by its own terms, the close-out provisions of the ISDA Master Agreement would not have been triggered.

 We understand that efforts will be made to harmonise various provisions across the range of standard industry made agreements.
 This may be another good reason to delay finalising the Agreement.

-Again, a prominent health warning in the User Guidance may be the most appropriate means of addressing this issue.
+Again, a prominent health warning in the Guidance Notes may be the most appropriate means of addressing this issue.

 (e) Inclusion of Certain Agreements May be Inappropriate